-- 11. The Department may develop and operate an employment information system for monitoring, evaluating, researching and analysing trends, which may include, but are not limited to, the following information: - (a) The names, qualifications and previous occupations of work seekers;
+11. The Department may develop and operate an employment information system for monitoring, evaluating, researching and analysing trends, which may include, but are not limited to, the following information:

+(a) The names, qualifications and previous occupations of work seekers;

+- (b) vacancies in the labour market; - (c) training opportunities that are available;

-(b) (c) (d) (e) specialised skills and qualifications possessed by work seekers registered on the public employment services system; or 5 Financir ng of public employment services The provision of public employment services in terms of this Act must be from the money defrayed from the budget vote of the Department for this purpose (a) and may, in addition, be financed from- money allocated from the Unemployment Insurance Fund in accordance with 10 (a) the provisions of the Unemployment Insurance Act; 10 (b) (c) money generated from the registration of private employment agencies, with the concurrence of the Minister of Finance; and 15 (d) e monies received by the Department for public employment services may only in the prescribed manner and to fund- 20 (a) (b) the administration and performance of its functions in terms of this Act; schemes for retrenched workers, work seekers, in particular vulnerable work seekers: 20 (c) rehabilitation and promotion of re-entry into employment for people who are disabled as a result of being injured on duty or contracting an occupational disease; 25 (d) subsidies to organisations providing work opportunities for vulnerable work seekers; (e) vulnerable workers; or (f) any other project, that the Minister may decide upon, that promotes the provision of public employment services or that is consistent with the objects of this Act.
-30 CHAPTER 3 PRIVATE EMPLOYMENT AGENCIES Registra ation of private employment agencies 35 ) The Minister may, after consulting the Board, prescribe criteria for the on of private employment agencies. he criteria for registering private employment agencies must differentiate private employment agencies- that are registered as temporary employment services; or 40 (b) that only seek to perform other employment services as contemplated in this Act.
-(3) Th ne Minister must designate an official of the Department as the registrar of mployment agencies. y person wishing to provide employment services must apply to the registrar in 45 cribed form and manner in order to register as a private employment agency. e registrar must, within 60 days of the application, issue a private employment agency v (a) a certificate of registration, if the application is successful or a temporary certificate of registration as prescribed; or 50 (b) a letter containing reasons, notifying the private employment agency that it has not been granted registration, in accordance with the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000).
-(6) Th e registration certificate of a private employment agency must specify whether the private employment agency is permitted to perform the functions of a 55 ev employment service.
+- (d) specialised skills and qualifications possessed by work seekers registered on the public employment services system; or - (e) details of the employer.

+Financing of public employment services

+12. (1) The provision of public employment services in terms of this Act must be 5 financed from the money defrayed from the budget vote of the Department for this purpose and may, in addition, be financed from-

+- (a) money allocated from the Unemployment Insurance Fund in accordance with the provisions of the Unemployment Insurance Act; - (b) money allocated from the Compensation Fund in accordance with the 10 provisions of the Unemployment Insurance Act; - (c) money generated from the registration of private employment agencies, with the concurrence of the Minister of Finance; and - (d) grants and donations made for this purpose to the Department.

+(2) The monies received by the Department for public employment services may only 15 be used in the prescribed manner and to fund-

+- (a) the administration and performance of its functions in terms of this Act; - (b) schemes for retrenched workers, work seekers, in particular vulnerable work seekers; - (c) rehabilitation and promotion of re-entry into employment for people who are 20 disabled as a result of being injured on duty or contracting an occupational disease; - (d) subsidies to organisations providing work opportunities for vulnerable work seekers; - (e) private employment agencies for specific or specialised projects in respect of 25 vulnerable workers; or - (f) any other project, that the Minister may decide upon, that promotes the provision of public employment services or that is consistent with the objects of this Act.

+PRIVATE EMPLOYMENT AGENCIES

+Registration of private employment agencies

+13. (1) The Minister may, after consulting the Board, prescribe criteria for the registration of private employment agencies.

+(2) The criteria for registering private employment agencies must differentiate 35 between private employment agencies-

+- (a) that are registered as temporary employment services; or - (b) that only seek to perform other employment services as contemplated in this Act.

+(3) The Minister must designate an official of the Department as the registrar of 40 private employment agencies.

+(4) Any person wishing to provide employment services must apply to the registrar in the prescribed form and manner in order to register as a private employment agency.

+(5) The registrar must, within 60 days of the application, issue a private employment agency with-

+- (a) a certificate of registration, if the application is successful; or - (b) a letter containing reasons, notifying the private employment agency that it has not been granted registration, in accordance with the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000).

+(6) The registration certificate of a private employment agency must specify whether 50 or not the private employment agency is permitted to perform the functions of a temporary employment service.

-- (7) The registrar must maintain in electronic form a register of private employment agencies that have been registered in terms of this Act and must make suitable arrangements for the public to access the register. - (8) The private employment agency must display its certificate of registration in a conspicuous place at the premises from where it operates. - (9) A person may not operate a private employment agency except in accordance with the provisions of this Act and the terms of its registration.
+(7) The registrar must maintain in electronic form a register of private employment agencies that have been registered in terms of this Act and must make suitable arrangements for the public to access the register.

+(8) The private employment agency must display its certificate of registration in a conspicuous place at the premises from where it operates.

+(9) A person may not operate a private employment agency except in accordance with the provisions of this Act and the terms of its registration.